 August 25th is the National Park Service’s birthday and you get a present — free admission to any national park unit!
-There are also other free dates coming up — one on National Public Lands Day (09/28) and then again Veterans Day weekend!
-Here’s the link to the free dates for 2013.
+There are also other free dates coming up — one on National Public Lands Day and then again Veterans Day weekend!
+Here’s the link to the fee free dates.
 Three great opportunities to explore your national parks for FREE!
 Look for special NPS events in your area on THIS calendar.

 The good news is that some of the ones left on our list are easily accessible, like Shenandoah and Great Smoky Mountains.
 But we also have four backcountry parks in Alaska that are going to take a little more effort (and a little more cash!) to get to.
 But we’re going to do it!